- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 14 Minutes

-PRP and Exosomes After Hair Transplant: Helpful or Optional
+PRP and Exosomes After FUE Recovery

-PRP and exosome-style treatments are not always necessary after a hair transplant.
+PRP and exosome treatments are not always necessary after a hair transplant.
 In some patients, PRP may be useful support for scalp quality, healing comfort, or weak native hair, but it does not replace good surgery.
 It cannot turn a poor graft plan into a strong result, and it should never be sold as a guarantee.
 The first priorities are simpler and more important.
 Protect the grafts, follow the aftercare plan, document growth fairly, and judge the result at the right time.
-Then decide whether an add-on treatment, including a laser cap after a hair transplant, has a clear reason in your specific case.
+Then decide whether an extra treatment, including a laser cap after a hair transplant, has a clear reason in your specific case.

 That fear can become expensive very quickly.
 A treatment should have a reason, not only a name that sounds advanced.
 Surgery and supportive treatments should be separated clearly.
-The foundation is still diagnosis, donor management, graft handling, incision quality, aftercare, and long-term planning.
+The foundation is still diagnosis, donor management, graft handling, incision quality, aftercare, and long term planning.

-Is PRP required for graft survival?
+PRP is not required for graft survival

 No. PRP is not required for graft survival in a properly planned and properly performed hair transplant.
 The grafts should be handled carefully, placed correctly, protected during the early healing period, and given time to grow.
-Those basics matter more than any add-on treatment.
+Those basics matter more than any extra treatment.

 The useful question is whether PRP has a specific role in your case.
 Weak native hair, diffuse thinning, scalp quality, or a broader medical plan may make the discussion reasonable.
 If thyroid disease is part of that broader picture, hair transplant with thyroid disease should be diagnosed before supportive treatments are discussed.
 But graft survival should never be sold as a package upgrade.

-PRP means platelet-rich plasma.
+PRP means platelet rich plasma.
 It is prepared from the patient’s own blood and used with the intention of supporting scalp tissue, healing, and hair quality.
 I have explained what PRP treatment can realistically do separately because it should not be presented as magic.

 After a hair transplant, PRP may be discussed as a supportive treatment.
 That word matters.
 Supportive does not mean essential for every patient.
 It also does not mean the transplanted grafts cannot grow without it.